lauraLGWeb/BadmintonClub/README.md

 # Load fixtures (optional - for test data)
 php bin/console doctrine:fixtures:load
-For MongoDB, ensure your MongoDB service is running.
+⚠️ Important: Ensure your MongoDB service is running before proceeding.

-5. Start the development server symfony server:start
+5️⃣ Start the development server
-Or using PHP's built-in server:
+Using Symfony CLI (recommended): bashsymfony server:start

-php -S localhost:8000 -t public/
+Or using PHP's built-in server: bashphp -S localhost:8000 -t public/
-The application should now be accessible at http://localhost:8000
+✅ The application should now be accessible at http://localhost:8000

 🗄️ Database Configuration
-SQL Database (MySQL)
+💾 SQL Database (MySQL)
 The relational database handles:

 User accounts and authentication